 The 2022 AusCycling CX National Series is a competition that includes a number of key cyclo-cross events which occur throughout the year.
 The Series is designed to encourage participation and recognise individual rider achievement.

-The results from a riders best 5 results from Series events will be added together to determine an individual’s series points and the overall ranking.
+The scoring will be determined by the riders best six (6) rounds plus National Championships will be added together to determine an individual’s series points and the overall ranking.

 2022 CX National Events